Chinese Economic Growth

 The reason behind the recession prediction

 China has been attaining averagely a 10% growth in all domains since the last 3 decades.
 Economists say that the bigger the economy the harder it is to maintain the same level.
-Any economy functions on three major elements of labor (the age group of people engaged in working age group which mean this element does not include children and senior citizens), capital (the working capital) and productivity (labor X capital), when these factors increase the economy faces a huge increase in the economy, simultaneously a decrease in these elements give a dip in the economy.
+Any economy functions on three major elements of labor (the age group of people engaged in the working age group which mean this element does not include children and senior citizens), capital (the working capital) and productivity (labor X capital), when these factors increase the economy faces a huge increase in the economy, simultaneously a decrease in these elements give a dip in the economy.
 China’s working-age that is the labor population reached its peak in the year 2012.
-In the year 2012, China’s investments and its GDP reached its maximum hike which was 49%, many economies have reached that hike sometime over years.
+In the year 2012, China’s investments and its GDP reached its maximum hike which was 49%, many economies have reached that hike sometime over the years.

 Well the prediction did come true since the year 2013 the Chinese economic growth has been facing a few turmoils’s in the smooth running of its economy due to changes in the fiscal rules that made it hard for the government to spend for example: the inflation of consumer price goods is running a five year low at 1.1% whereas the consumer price goods have been in deflation.
 This needs to be noted the economy of China is controlled by its government and has been running below its potential.
-Well, this had never affected the Chinese market since 2013 till June 2015.
+Well, this had never affected the Chinese market from 2013 till June 2015.
 The best part about this outstanding economy is that none of its economic slowdowns have been permanent.

 Chinese economy faces a continuous slow down since the year 2010, from 9.8% in the year 2010 in the year to 7.8% in the year 2012, 7.7% in the year 2013, 7.4% in the year 2014 and 7.3% in the year 2015.
 Before the dip down started China attained a constant hike of approximately 10.5%; since the slowdown of the Chinese economic growth the economist predicted a huge, huge crash down; however China never let the slowdown last long enough, it always managed to fight back to attain a decent growth every year until, June 2015.